ronakupadhyaya/SQL/Day1/Select.md

 ```\i <path to script>```

 Using pgweb, we can see all of the information in the table.
+Make sure to click on the table name and then
+rows in pgweb.

 ![Table contents](./table_info.png)